-As the age-old adage goes, “It’s not what you say, but how you say it.”
+“It’s not what you say, but how you say it,” goes the adage.
 Effective communication is the key to an efficient and professional work environment.
 In order to achieve this organizations need to encourage and ensure communication lines are kept open between teams and those in leadership roles.
-The healthy collaborative environment it creates in-turn increases productivity – allowing organizations to deliver better results and delight customers.
+The healthy collaborative environment this creates in-turn increases productivity – allowing organizations to deliver better results and delight customers.

-There is a tremendous change in how people and teams together work these days.
-Teams today are more agile while organizational structures are kept more flat to keep communications and information flowing.
-Communication tool should try and create more open, digital environment that makes work visible, integrated and accessible—across the team.
+There is a tremendous change in how people and teams work together these days.
+Teams today are more agile while organizational structures are more flat to keep communication and information flowing.
+As more and more teams move entirely virtual, informal ways of exchanging information like management by walking around give way to structured, facilitated information dissemination.
+Communication tools should create more open, digital environment that makes work visible, integrated and accessible—across the team.

 Here are 5 Ways to Communicate Effectively at the Workplace

 The first step for effective communication, develop a strategy for how the organization needs to communicate with employees.
 To achieve this teams should collaborate and define the process and purpose for better business communication management.
 This will require considering:

 - The Why behind the information

 - When do they need to know it

 - How will it be delivered to them